mflint/SwiftMock/README.md

 * Developers need to be aware of the difference between calls which should be mocked, and those which shouldn't (ie, simple stubs)
   * if the function in the collabotor class _performs an operation_ (starting a network request, logging-out a user, starting a timer), then it's good for mocking
   * if the function returns a value, which your system-under-test uses to make a decision, and that decision is asserted elsewhere in your test code, then that function is _not_ a suitable candidate for mocking
+* No built-in support for stubbing calls.
+(This is calls which return a given value, but their use isn't asserted by the mock object)
 * You may sometimes need to customise the arguments which are passed into the ```accept``` call
 * Not all test-failure scenarios can report exactly where the failure occurred
 * It's possible for calls to get confused if a mock has two functions with the same name and similar arguments - but that seems unlikely to me.
 (Example: ```object.function(42)``` and ```object.function("42")```)